Harris-Priester

 In this package, we can evaluate the modified model using the following functions:

-If we omit all space indices, the system tries to obtain them automatically for the selected day jd or instant.
-However, the indices must be already initialized using the function SpaceIndices.init().
+If we omit F10ₐ, the system tries to obtain it automatically for the selected day jd or instant.
+However, the space indices must be already initialized using the function SpaceIndices.init().

 These functions return the atmospheric density [kg/m³].